sigkill/rtl8814AU/README.md

 repository which is based on version 4.3.21 of an Edimax driver for the EW-7833UAC device.

-Updated with support for kernels >= 4.14.
+Updated with support for kernels >= 4.14 and < 5.3.

 # Caveat Emptor

-This code is in maintenance mode; it is kept up to date with the Linux kernel as far as possible, but no changes are made to the code other than that.
+This repository is no longer maintained.

 If you are thinking of buying a product with this chip in: don't, unless you are prepared to put a considerable amount of work in yourself.
 More generally,